zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-configuration-procedure.md

+<a name="configuration-scenarios"></a>
 ## Configuration Scenarios

 The following is a series of procedures that assist in configuring extensions for different purposes or environments.

 [Onboarding a new or existing extension](#onboarding-a-new-or-existing-extension) [Managing extension configuration](#managing-extension-configuration)